Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 There are two good reasons to be unhappy about this situation.
 One of them is practical: Disordered systems encountered in applications are not \emph{a priori} generic samples from a probability law but rather particular instances that determine their own statistics, very much in spirit of our Definition~\ref{def-1.2}.
 (An engineer will not be interested in the properties of a typical sample from that statistics but rather in that very system that sits on the lab desk.)
 The second reason is conceptual: As witnessed throughout the proofs of the QIPs, most of the arguments are deterministic with stochastic tools being called upon only when deterministic arguments run out of steam.
 It is thus quite reasonable to ask whether a fully deterministic proof is possible.

-Fortunately, as an inspection of above proofs reveals, the need for stochastic setting (and lack of explicitness of the set~$\Omega_\nu$ above) arises from basically just two sources: first, the use of the Spatial Ergodic Theorem for space and time averages and, second, from the reliance on $L^2$-limits in the definition and control of the corrector.
+Fortunately, as an inspection of the existing proofs of the QIP reveals, the need for stochastic setting (and lack of explicitness of the set~$\Omega_\nu$) arises from basically just two sources: first, the use of the Spatial Ergodic Theorem for space and time averages and, second, from the reliance on $L^2$-limits in the definition and control of the corrector.
 Both of these inherently produce an exceptional set which is null but otherwise impossible to control.
 All we need to do is to find a way to bypass these two steps.